 The next step is to explore what effect grades have on duration of unemployment.
 We do find some effect of BA grades with GPA levels above 3.0.
-However, the regression coefficient is significant only at 10 per cent level (Annex Table 4).
-The margins estimate also suggest that the likelihood of obtaining employment quickly is higher for those with better grades (14 per cent for GPA 2.5-3 and 26-28 per cent for GPA 3-3.5 and 3.5-4).
+However, the regression coefficient is significant only at 10 percent level (Annex Table 4).
+The margins estimate also suggest that the likelihood of obtaining employment quickly is higher for those with better grades (14% for GPA 2.5-3 and 26-28% for GPA 3-3.5 and 3.5-4.

 In terms of HSC results, we also find a positive effect of grades on unemployment duration.
 In other words, those with higher grades tend to have a better probability in getting a job quickly, and conversely, those with poor grades tend to have to wait much longer.
-We reproduce below the relevant marginal effects from Annex Table A.1, for ease of reference.
-Thus, for someone with a GPA of less than 3, there is only a 15 per cent likelihood of getting a job in six months and 29 per cent chance of getting a job in 24 months or more.
-The picture is reversed for higher grade holders: a 23 per cent likelihood of getting a job within six months for GPA 3-4, which almost doubles to 44 per cent for GPA 5.
+We reproduce below the relevant marginal effects from Annex table 1, for ease of reference.
+Thus, for someone with a GPA of less than 3, there is only a 15% likelihood of getting a job in six months and 29% chance of getting a job in 24 months or more.
+The picture is reversed for higher grade holders: a 23% likelihood of getting a job within six months for GPA 3-4 which almost doubles to 44% for GA 5.